 Place2Be always gets agreement from parents or carers before they support a child through one-to-one counselling.
 They also meet with parents or carers regularly to keep them updated and make sure they are involved from the start.

-Ask Emily, the School Project Manager for Place2Be at Grangetown Primary School.
+Ask Bonita, the School Project Manager for Place2Be at Grangetown Primary School.

-Emily is in school every TUESDAY, WEDNESDAY and THURSDAY and you can either arrange to meet her at the school or get in touch by email at: email@example.com or by calling school on 029 2023 3379 extension 2.
+Bonita is in school every MONDAY, TUESDAY and WEDNESDAY and you can either arrange to meet her at the school or get in touch by email at: email@example.com or by calling Bonita's mobile: 07977 058359.

 If you want to find out more about Place2Be visit place2be.org.uk